mrseanryan/gcal-move-it/README.md

 # notes on filtering

-Events are filtered, before deciding which events to move.
+Events are filtered, before deciding which events to process.

 The following built-in rulies for filtering are _always_ applied.